RParkerM/Notification.Wpf/Updates.md

 * Add Notification Min and Max Setting

 `v5.5.0`
-* Added text style settings to content,
+* Added text style settings to content

 `v5.4.0`
 * Added section for image
 * if icon is null - left column will collapse